acanalis/acanalis.github.io/content/en/post/fast-hugo-intro.md

 </body>
 ```

-When a page is rendered with this template, all the `{{ ... }}` clauses disappear, and some are replaced by the value of a variables or the result of a function.
+When Hugo renders a page with this template, all the `{{ ... }}` clauses disappear, and some are replaced by the value of a variables or the result of a function.

-In the first one, the `.Title` variable, a type `string` defined in the Front Matter, is fed to the function _upper_.
-The upper function takes a string and returns the same string with every letter capitalized.
+In the first clause, the `upper` function receives the `.Title` variable as an argument, which is a value of type `string` defined in the Front Matter.

-In the second one, the variable `.Content` is called to be inserted.
+In the second clause, the variable `.Content` is inserted.
 In contains the markdown of the content file already rendered to HTML.
 This means that for example, `## Hello` turns into `<h2> Hello </h2>`.

-If this file:
+If this file was rendered:
 ```none
 ---
 title: Hello
 ---
 ## Hello World
 ```
-was rendered, the generated file would look like this:
+ the generated file would look like this:
 ```html
 <html>
 <head>